amnindersingh20/Chatbot/README.md

         return 404, f"No value for '{raw_condition}' under plan '{plan_id}'"
     return 200, results

-def summarize_with_claude35(composite_result: list) -> str:
+def summarize_with_claude35(composite_result: list, options: list, elected: str) -> str:
-    try:
+    # Build context with available options and the elected choice
+    options_list = [{"planId": opt["planId"], "OptionDescription": opt["OptionDescription"]} for opt in options]
-        user_prompt = f"""
+    prompt = f"""
-You are a helpful and friendly health benefits advisor responding to an employee who asked about health plan details.
+You are a helpful and friendly health benefits advisor.
+We have the following available plan options:
+{json.dumps(options_list, indent=2)}
+The employee has elected option: {elected}.
-Below is a list of results from our internal search, each containing information for different plans.
+Below is the list of retrieved plan data:
 {json.dumps(composite_result, indent=2)}

 Your job:
-- Summarize **each plan** separately, using *all* available details from the results.
-- Clearly organize each plan’s section under its plan name (e.g., "Plan 1651").
+- Summarize each plan separately, labeling sections by its OptionDescription.
+- Clearly show which plan is elected and which are alternatives.
-- Within each plan, break down by:
+- Within each plan section, break down In-Network (Individual, Family) and Out-of-Network (Individual, Family).
-    • **In-Network**: show separate details for **Individual** and **Family**
-    • **Out-of-Network**: same—**Individual** and **Family**
-- You should include info like deductibles, coinsurance, out-of-pocket maximums, etc., when available.
+- Include details like deductibles, coinsurance, out-of-pocket maximums, etc.
-- Use natural, conversational language — imagine you're explaining it to a colleague who wants clarity, not formal policy text.
-- Avoid jargon unless it's necessary, and give short clarifications when needed (e.g., "coinsurance means you pay 20% after deductible").
-- Be concise but complete — each plan can take up to 4–6 lines if needed.
-- End with a friendly closing inviting the employee to reach out with more questions.
+- Use natural, conversational language.
+End with a friendly closing inviting more questions.

-Make sure nothing important from the data is skipped.
-Do not generalize; reflect real values.

-Reply only with the final summary.
-Do not add explanations or notes outside the summary.
 """
+    try:
         response = _bedrock.invoke_model(
             modelId=BEDROCK_MODEL_ID,
             contentType="application/json",
             accept="application/json",
             body=json.dumps({
                 "anthropic_version": "bedrock-2023-05-31",
-                "messages": [
-                    {
-                        "role": "user",
-                        "content": user_prompt
-                    }
-                ],
+                "messages": [{"role": "user", "content": prompt}],
                 "max_tokens": 600,
                 "temperature": 0.5
             })